-Verse 4. "and ye fathers"-Parents have duties as

-will determine to a great extent your child's obedience.
+Verse 4. "and ye fathers"-Parents have duties as well as children.
+As to how you discharge your duty will determine to a great extent your child's obedience.
 "In the nurture and admonition of the Lord," nurture them by chastening and admonition.
 Training and restraining are implied.
 The Lord holds all parties responsible for Christian training of their children.